 WSOP.com is the online poker option of the historic World Series of Poker and offers players the largest poker network in the US.
 As of July 2021, it remained the only American shared liquidity market for real money online poker.

 The site offers major online tournaments, cash games and more, with player and prize pools combined in Nevada, New Jersey and Delaware.
-WSOP.com also launched in Pennsylvania on July 12, expanding the platform’s footprint even more.
-Michigan also legalized online poker in 2019 and WSOP.com likely will launch there sometime in 2021.
+WSOP.com also launched in Pennsylvania in July 2021 and Michigan in March 2022.
+Expanding the platform’s footprint likely will continue throughout 2022 and beyond.

 Real money online poker at WSOP.com

 WSOP.com officially launched in 2013 when Nevada, New Jersey and Delaware all legalized online poker.
 Initially, traffic wasn’t great, but it improved following the signing of shared liquidity agreements with Delaware in 2015 and New Jersey in 2018.

 WSOP NJ and WSOP NV suddenly shared player and prize pools among those two states and also with 888poker in Delaware.
 The combined group is branded as the All American Poker Network and remained the only shared liquidity market as of July 2021.

 Because of that, WSOP.com regularly hosts the largest events in the US online poker market.
 The site also produces the most traffic and revenue, as well.
 In Nevada, the site also remains the only poker option.